gjcooper/DTI-Presentation/slideshow.md

 * Eddy current distortions

+* Susceptibility Induced distortions (geometric distortion caused by B0 inhomogeneity)

 * Movement can have a particularly large impact

-* Other traditional MR artifact sources also affect quality.
+* Other traditional MR artefact sources also affect quality.
 ]
 ---
 template: centred